slider(int number, int pos, int min, int max, string name, string tooltip): var

-Returns the current position of one of the four sliders; optionally also gives the slider an initial position, range, name, and tooltip.
+Sets up an initial position, range, name, and tooltip for one of the three customizable sliders.
+Returns the current position of the slider.
 Depending on the selected asset or other conditions, different slider positions can be preset at the beginning.

 ||The number of the slider: 0 for the Period slider, 1..3 for the 3 user-specific sliders.